 Glaciers also left piles of sand, gravel and rocks that formed hills.
 These are usually called moraines (mor RAINS).
 If a river of meltwater ran beneath a glacier, the sediment it carried formed a long ridge when the glacier melted.
 These ridges are known as eskers (ESS kers).

-Glaciers brought large blocks of silicified lignite (coal that has been replaced by silica) to North Dakota.
-This material is a kind of flint that is known today as Knife River Flint.
+Geologists think it is possible that glaciers brought large blocks of silica-rich stone to North Dakota.
+The origins of this particular kind of flint have never been located, so geologists can only construct theories about its origin.
+This flint is known today as Knife River Flint.
 (See Image 15.)
 It has played an important part in our history.
 Though scientists are not sure where the flint originated, glaciers deposited flint rocks of different sizes in west central North Dakota about two million years ago.
 People began using this dark brown rock to make sharp points for weapons, knives, and other tools soon after they arrived around 10,000 years ago.
 (See Image 16.)
 Over the course of centuries, people traveled to the Knife River Flint quarries to mine and trade for flint.
 By 600 A.D., flint was being used by people as far away as Illinois and Ohio.
 (See Image 17.)

 The last of the Ice Age glaciation events is the most important to North Dakota.
 This event occurred between 25,000 and 12,000 years ago.
 Ice sheets, perhaps 400 feet thick, covered about three-fourths of the state.
 The ice sheets extended as far south as the Missouri River.